omahs/imx-docs/README.md

 ### Add a table

 We use mdx to enable adding HTML based tables to our docs.
-In order to enable mdx on a page, ensure that it's extension is `.mdx`.
+In order to enable mdx on a page, ensure that its extension is `.mdx`.
 Now, that page can render any react component or valid HTML.
 See an example of a table [here](./docs/guides/asset-management/asset-metadata.mdx)

 Read more about using [MDX and React in Docusaurus](https://docusaurus.io/docs/markdown-features/react)